 Migratory Birds Convention Act (MBCA) – The 1994 MBCA was originally passed in 1917 in order to implement the Migratory Birds Convention of 1916, signed between Great Britain (on behalf of Canada) and the United Sates.
 The MBCA aims to protect and conserve migratory birds as populations and individuals, their nests, and the habitat necessary for their survival.
 The Act provides for regulations to prohibit the taking, injuring, destruction or disturbing of migratory birds, their eggs and nests, within any prescribed protected area.
 That provision forms the basis for establishing sanctuaries for migratory birds and for enacting regulations to control and administer such sanctuaries.

 The Parksville Protocol is an amendment to the 1916 Migratory Birds Convention.
 It was signed on December 14, 1995, between Canada and the United States.
 The amendment came into force in October, 1999, resulting in the addition of the Protocol to the Migratory Birds Convention Act’s schedule.
-The Protocol improves the Convention by enhancing conservation efforts to provide for and protect the habitat necessary for migratory birds, and includes an updated list of migratory birds under the Convention's Article I. The Protocol further recognizes and endorses Aboriginal traditional harvesting rights, and clarifies and expands some of Environment Canada’s obligations in relation to migratory birds (Article II to V of the Convention).
+The Protocol improves the Convention by enhancing conservation efforts to provide for and protect the habitat necessary for migratory birds, and includes an updated list of migratory birds under the Convention's Article I. The Protocol further recognizes and endorses Aboriginal traditional harvesting rights, and clarifies and expands some of Environment and Climate Change Canada’s obligations in relation to migratory birds (Article II to V of the Convention).

 Species At Risk Act (SARA) – SARA, passed by Parliament in 2002, aims to prevent “ … wildlife species from being extirpated or becoming extinct, to provide for the recovery of wildlife species that are extirpated, endangered or threatened as a result of human activity and to manage species of special concern to prevent them from becoming endangered or threatened.”
 As such, SARA strengthens the CWA for creating National Wildlife Areas to also protect wildlife habitat and empowers the Minister to “ … establish codes of practice, national standards or guidelines with respect to the protection of critical habitat.”
-For more information on initiatives and programs related to species at risk, consult the Environment Canada web section on Species at Risk.
+For more information on initiatives and programs related to species at risk, consult the Environment and Climate Change Canada web section on Species at Risk.

 Canadian Environmental Assessment Act (CEAA) - The 1995 CEAA ensures that rigorous environmental assessment is performed for projects carried out by the federal government or Crown corporations where the assessment includes public consultation.
-With respect to Environment Canada’s protected areas, such assessment is conducted to evaluate a proposed project’s potential impacts on the protected area.
+With respect to Environment and Climate Change Canada’s protected areas, such assessment is conducted to evaluate a proposed project’s potential impacts on the protected area.